 But merging takes two or more existing data sets and combines them creating a new data set.

 When you run the Merge Tool, you can get a range of errors.
 Here are some of the common errors you get from merging and how to fix them.

 Field Values – Merging two datasets will try to combine any fields with the same name.
 But if one field is a string and the other is numeric, you may get Error 001156 in ArcGIS.
 The way to fix this error is by renaming your field, or ensuring they are the same type of field.

 Missing Output – If the merged dataset has missing features, this happens when you have selected features before running the process.
 To fix this, you have to deselect features and run the process again.

 Invalid Shape Types – You cannot merge different types of shapes for the Merge Tool.
 If you still want to run the tool, try to convert from points, lines, or polygons into a common shape type.

 It’s also common to get geometry errors, including slivers, overshoots, and undershoots.
 In this case, you can use some of the topology rules and conflation tools to automatically clean up some of these digitizing errors.

-For troubleshooting 999999 errors in ArcGIS, there are common fixes for how to fix this error.
-This error is not unique to merging and can occur in most spatial analysis.
+For troubleshooting 999999 errors in ArcGIS, there are common fixes on how to fix this error.
+This error is not unique to merging and can occur in most types of spatial analysis.